Cardiac stress test

-A cardiac stress test is used to monitor the heart rhythm, heart rate and changes to the heart rhythm as you exercise.
+A cardiac stress test is used to monitor your heart rhythm, heart rate and any changes to your heart rhythm as you exercise.

 You will be: